natashaclerkin/maisigh-MS4/README.md

 [Maisigh.ie](http://maisigh-ms4.herokuapp.com) is an Ecommerce site that allows users to locate sustainable, Irish jewellery.
 For any non-native Irish speakers who may be slightly confused re the website name, 'maisigh' (pronounced mosh-she) is a Gaeilge word meaning 'to decorate, to accessorise or beautify'!

 Maisigh knows that simply having a good product is no longer enough to win a customer’s heart.
 They now want more than just quality, and demand products that align with their personal values.
 In the face of climate change, those of us who care enough are already considering the consequences of our shopping habits.
 Enter Maisigh.
 Maisigh is fully committed to providing Irish handcrafted jewellery with minimal impact on the environment.
 The brand celebrates all things Irish by naming each hand-crafted piece after our own homegrown landmarks and attractions.
-Customers will adore the selection of fashion-forward, ethically-sourced Irish products that they will fall in love with.
+Customers will adore the selection of fashion-forward, ethically sourced Irish products that they will fall in love with.

 My own goals as a developer creating this project were to:
 - Develop a Ecommerce platform that enables the commercial process of buying and selling online.
 For customers, this would involve a search feature that allows users to locate desired products, a cart feature that lets them manage their order and a payment feature that allow them to purchase their items securely.
 For employees, this would allow admin users to add, update and delete product and blog content when required.